Bureau of Indian Affairs Police: Police Officer

 BIA Police Officers begin their career with 13 weeks of formal training in police and criminal investigative techniques at the Federal Law Enforcement Training Center site in Artesia, New Mexico.
+Or a 3 week abbreviated academy based on active law enforcement lateral transfer who meet or exceed the requirements.
 This training includes courses in criminal law, use of force, rules of evidence, surveillance, arrest procedures, search warrant procedures, detention and arrest, use of firearms, vehicle operations, courtroom demeanor, and Indian Country law.

 This classroom study is augmented with hands-on training in photography, crime scene investigation, foot and vehicle patrol, conducting raids, interviewing suspects and witnesses, searching for evidence, and collecting evidence.

-Salaries for Police Officers begin at the GL-3/4/5/6/7/8 level.
+Salaries for Police Officers begin at the GL-5/7/9/11 level.
 After gaining experience in the field, some Police Officers may decide to advance their careers and apply for management/Special Agent positions.
 These positions are located in various Agency Offices, and would include Chief of Police positions.
 The management/Special Agent/Chief of Police selection process is competitive and can provide advancement to the GS-9 through GS-12 levels.